rdammkoehler/DockerKata/45_wait_for_container.md

 ## Overview

-In this exercise we will create a container, then execute a shutdown command that waits for the container to stop.
-We will then remove the continer.
+In this exercise, we will create a container, then execute a shutdown command that waits for the container to stop.
+We will then remove the container.

 ## Kata Steps